 - Divide reserved batter over the muffins to cover the jelly.

 - Bake in a preheated 375 degree oven for 25 minutes, or until light golden brown.

 - Let muffins rest in pan for 2 minutes.
 Using a knife, ease muffins out onto wire rack and let cool for 20 minutes.

-Cornbread muffins with buttermilk and Jalapeno Jelly … It’s What’s for Breakfast
+Cornbread Buttermilk Muffins … It’s What’s for Breakfast